 m.
-STI La Union, a franchised school, informed the CHED in June 2021, and DepEd and TESDA in July 2021, of its decision not to accept enrollees for SY 2021-2022.
-Earlier, the following owned schools have ceased operations: STI Cebu, STI Iloilo and STI Tuguegarao.
+STI La Union, a franchised school, informed CHED in June 2021, and DepEd and TESDA in July 2021, of its decision not to accept enrollees for SY 2021-2022.
+Earlier, the following owned schools ceased operations: STI Cebu, STI Iloilo and STI Tuguegarao.
 In addition, the following franchised schools likewise ceased to operate: STI Bohol, STI Recto, STI Zamboanga, STI Pasay, STI Dipolog, STI San Francisco and STI Parañaque.
 These schools closed as a result of the pandemic.
+NPIM only accepted enrollees for JHS and SHS in SY 2021-2022.
+The grade school students were advised to transfer to another school and refunded the fees paid, if any.
+NPIM ceased to operate effective June 30, 2022.
+The JHS and SHS students of NPIM were given the option to transfer to STI Sta Mesa, a school owned by STI ESG.
+Management continues to identify strategic opportunities to improve efficiency within the Group.
 The cessation of operations of the STI schools mentioned above did not have a material financial impact on the Group.